Search Jobs In Sunnyvale

 WORKING CONDITIONS

 Position requires prolonged sitting, standing, walking, reaching, twisting, turning, kneeling, bending, squatting and stooping in the performance of daily activities.
 The position also requires grasping, repetitive hand movement and fine coordination in using a computer keyboard.
-Additionally, the position requires near and far vision in reading written reports and work related documents.
-Acute hearing is required when providing phone and personal service.
-The need to lift, drag and push files, paper and documents weighing up to 25 pounds is also required.
+Additionally, the position requires near and far vision in reading reports and work related documents and using a computer.
+Acute hearing is required when providing phone and personal customer service.
+The need to lift, drag and push files, paper, books and documents weighing up to 100 pounds is also required.
+Some duties require incumbents to work outdoors in various weather conditions.
 Some of these requirements may be accommodated for otherwise qualified individuals requiring and requesting such accommodation.

 Minimum Qualifications

-The minimum qualification for education and experience can be met in the following way:
+The minimum qualifications for education and experience can be met in the following way:

-Two years of full time experience similar to a Librarian I with the City of Sunnyvale.
+Three years of experience similar to a Recreation Services Coordinator I with the City of Sunnyvale.

 Knowledge of:

-• Principles and practices of program, service, and facility operations, including the methods and techniques of evaluation and budgeting.
+◦ Principles and practices of program, service and/or facility operations, including the methods and techniques of evaluation and budgeting.

 Ability to:

-• Communicate clearly, accurately, and concisely both orally and in writing.
+◦ Communicate effectively, both orally and in writing.

-• Observe safety principles and work in a safe manner.
+◦ Observe safety principles, manage risk, and work in a safe manner.

 Willingness to:

-Possession and continued maintenance of a valid class C California driver's license and a safe driving record or the ability to supply alternative transportation as approved by the hiring authority.
+◦ Possession and continued maintenance of a valid class C California driver's license or the ability to provide alternative transportation as approved by the appointing authority and a safe driving record.

 DESIRABLE QUALIFICATIONS